Groundhog: Historical settler perspective

+Captivity

 Groundhogs may be raised in captivity, but their aggressive nature can pose problems.
 Doug Schwartz, a zookeeper and groundhog trainer at the Staten Island Zoo, has been quoted as saying "They're known for their aggression, so you're starting from a hard place.
 His natural impulse is to kill 'em all and let God sort 'em out.
 You have to work to produce the sweet and cuddly."
 Groundhogs cared for in wildlife rehabilitation that survive but cannot be returned to the wild may remain with their caregivers and become educational ambassadors.

+Holiday

 In the United States and Canada, the yearly Groundhog Day celebration on February 2 has given the groundhog recognition and popularity.
-The most popularly known of these groundhogs are Punxsutawney Phil, Buckeye Chuck, Wiarton Willie, Shubenacadie Sam, Jimmy the Groundhog, Dunkirk Dave, and Staten Island Chuck kept as part of Groundhog Day festivities in Punxsutawney, Pennsylvania; Cleveland, Ohio; Wiarton, Ontario; Sun Prairie, Wisconsin; Dunkirk, New York; and Staten Island respectively.
+The most popularly known of these groundhogs are Punxsutawney Phil, Buckeye Chuck, Wiarton Willie, Shubenacadie Sam, Jimmy the Groundhog, Dunkirk Dave, and Staten Island Chuck kept as part of Groundhog Day festivities in Punxsutawney, Pennsylvania; Marion, Ohio; Wiarton, Ontario; Shubenacadie, Nova Scotia; Sun Prairie, Wisconsin; Dunkirk, New York; and Staten Island respectively.
 The 1993 comedy film Groundhog Day references several events related to Groundhog Day, and portrays both Punxsutawney Phil himself, and the annual Groundhog Day ceremony.
 Famous Southern groundhogs include General Beauregard Lee, based at Dauset Trails Nature Center outside Atlanta, Georgia.

+Animal testing

-Groundhogs are used in medical research on hepatitis B-induced liver cancer.
+Groundhogs are used in medical research on hepatitis B–induced liver cancer.
 A percentage of the woodchuck population is infected with the woodchuck hepatitis virus (WHV), which is similar to human hepatitis B virus.
 Humans cannot contract hepatitis from woodchucks with WHV, but the virus and its effects on the liver make the woodchuck the best available animal for the study of viral hepatitis in humans.
 The only other animal model for hepatitis B virus studies is the chimpanzee, an endangered species.
 Woodchucks are also used in biomedical research investigating metabolic function, obesity, energy balance, the endocrine system, reproduction, neurology, cardiovascular disease, cerebrovascular disease, and neoplastic disease.
-Researching the hibernation patterns of groundhogs may lead to benefits for humans, including lowering of the heart rate in complicated surgical procedures.
+Researching the hibernation patterns of groundhogs may lead to benefits for humans, including the ability to lower a patient's heart rate during complicated surgical procedures.

+Archaeology

 Groundhog burrows have revealed at least two archaeological sites, the Ufferman Site in the U.S. state of Ohio and Meadowcroft Rockshelter in Pennsylvania.
 Archaeologists have never excavated the Ufferman Site, but the activities of local groundhogs have revealed numerous artifacts.
-They favor the loose soil of the esker at the site lies, and their burrow digging has brought many objects to the surface: human and animal bones, pottery, and bits of stone.
+They favor the loose soil of the esker where the site lies, and their burrow digging has brought many objects to the surface: human and animal bones, pottery, and bits of stone.
 Woodchuck remains were found in the Indian mounds at Aztalan, Jefferson County, Wisconsin.

+Media

 Robert Frost's poem "A Drumlin Woodchuck" uses the imagery of a groundhog dug into a small ridge as a metaphor for his emotional reticence.